Externally Valid Policy Choice: Proofs of Additional Results

-\begin{proof}[Proof of Proposition \ref{prop:ate}] As $X$ does not appear in the objective and because the metric (\ref{eq:metric.general}) is additively separable, it is without loss of generality to drop covariates by setting $b = 0$ and letting $P$ and $Q$ be distributions over $(Y_0,Y_1)$.
-Consider first the minimization problem.
+\begin{proof}[Proof of Proposition~\ref{prop:ate}] As $X$ does not appear in the objective, it is without loss of generality to set $b = 0$ and let $P$ and $Q$ be distributions over $(Y_0,Y_1)$.
+For brevity we just prove the lower bound.
 The Lagrangian is

 The Lagrangian dual is

 Note the iterated infimum over $Q$ and couplings $\pi \in \Pi(P,Q)$ is equivalent to infimizing over all joint distributions for $(Y_0,Y_1,\tilde Y_0,\tilde Y_1)$ with marginal $P$ for $(Y_0,Y_1)$.
 Hence,